 - Proceedings of the National Academy of Sciences

-Since Schweitzer's 2005 paper, respected journals have published dozens of papers on biomaterial fossils allegedly aged between five million and 1.9 billion years old (including for various specimens dated as 247, 350, 417, and 530 million years old).
+Since Schweitzer's 2005 paper referred to by Switek, journals have sped up publishing papers on biomaterial fossils allegedly aged between five million and 1.9 billion years old (including for various specimens dated as 247, 350, 417, and 530 million years old).
 Additionally, since then, more than a dozen dinosaur biofossil papers have appeared, in 2007, in 2009 (two), in 2010 (two plus one on Archaeopteryx), in 2013, in 2015 (three), and in 2017 (three).
 But now, thankfully, Switek continues:

 The first such find [?] was announced back in 2005 when biologist Mary Schweitzer and colleagues announced that they had found the remnants of blood vessels and other soft tissues in the femur of a Tyrannosaurus. ...over the following decade, Schweitzer and others have built a convincing case [yes, completely] that dinosaur bones are not wholly stone, but to varying degrees retain some of the original tissues that grew when the animal was alive.

 Yes.
 Exactly.
 Thank you for that Brian!
 And Kay Behrensmeyer in the Smithsonian's June 2019 How do fossils form? begins with the Bible's "dust-to-dust" perspective but implies that biomaterial fossils were expected by scientists but are "a surprise to most people".